Ailrk-sArchives/old-home/others/2020-08-06-canadian-employment-law-intro.md

 Termination will happen in two from: "cause" and "without cause"

 #### Terminated for Cause
-Termination with cause has very high threshold, meaning you have serious misconduct.
+Termination with cause has very high threshold, meaning you need to have serious misconduct.

 `Note` If you are simply suck you will not be terminated with cause.